 For swimming pools without a basement or pools constructed of other materials, we can surface mount SwimEye to the internal pool surface.

-A: With the optimum number of cameras SwimEye can achieve 100% monitoring coverage of the basin in most swimming pools.
+A: With the optimum number of underwater cameras SwimEye can typically monitor 100% of the pool basin area in standard-shaped pools.

 Q: Is SwimEye a replacement for traditional lifeguards?